cs210/2025-Unusual-4/documentation.md

 ```

 ## Performance Considerations
 1. **Scene Analysis Optimization**
    - Scene analysis results are cached with a 30-second timeout
    - Large scenes use selective analysis to avoid performance issues
    - Hierarchy traversal is optimized to minimize GameObject.Find calls
-   - Screenshot capture is only performed when specifically requested

-2. **Token Management**
+3. **Token Management**
    - The system implements token counting to stay within API limits
-   - FIFO strategy removes oldest messages first when context window is full
+   - FIFO strategy removes the oldest messages first when the context window is full
-   - Full_Reset strategy clears all history except system prompt when context is full
+   - Full_Reset strategy clears all history except the system prompt when the context is full
    - Token counting uses the TikToken library for accurate estimates

-3. **UI Performance**
+4. **UI Performance**
-   - The chat UI uses virtualization for large message histories
    - Markdown rendering is optimized for common patterns
    - Long responses are streamed to avoid UI freezing
    - EditorPrefs are used efficiently to minimize serialization overhead